History of Portugal: Discovery of the sea route to India and the Treaty of Tordesillas

 In 1484, Portugal officially rejected Columbus' idea of reaching India from the west, because it was seen as unfeasible.
 Some historians have claimed that the Portuguese had already performed fairly accurate calculations concerning the size of the world and therefore knew that sailing west to reach the Indies would require a far longer journey than navigating to the east.
 However, this continues to be debated.
 Thus began a long-lasting dispute that eventually resulted in the signing of the Treaty of Tordesillas with Castile in 1494.
 The treaty divided the (largely undiscovered) New World equally between the Portuguese and the Castilians, along a north–south meridian line 370 leagues (1770 km/1100 miles) west of the Cape Verde islands, with all lands to the east belonging to Portugal and all lands to the west to Castile.

 With the expedition beyond the Cape of Good Hope by Bartolomeu Dias in 1487, the richness of India was now accessible.
 Indeed, the cape takes its name from the promise of rich trade with the east.
-Between 1498 and 1501, Pêro de Barcelos and João Fernandes Lavrador explored North America.
-At the same time, Pêro da Covilhã reached Ethiopia by land.
+Between 1498 and 1501, Pero de Barcelos and João Fernandes Lavrador explored North America.
+At the same time, Pero da Covilhã reached Ethiopia by land.
 Vasco da Gama sailed for India and arrived at Calicut on 20 May 1498, returning in glory to Portugal the next year.
 The Monastery of Jerónimos was built, dedicated to the discovery of the route to India.

-At the end of the 15th century, Portugal expelled some local Sephardic Jews, along with those refugees who had come from Castile and Aragon after 1492.
-In addition, many Jews were forcibly converted to Catholicism and remained as conversos.
-Many Jews remained secretly Jewish, in danger of persecution by the Portuguese Inquisition.
-In 1506, 3,000 New Christians were massacred in Lisbon.